cedar-policy/rfcs/text/0098-generalized-templates.md

 permit(principal == ?resources, action == Action::"Navigate", resource == ?principals)
 ```

-User defined slots that appear in the scope of the template will only be allowed to link with entity types.
+User defined slots that appear in the scope of the template will only be allowed to link with Entity types.
 User defined slots that appear only in the condition of the template will only be allowed to be linked with values, this corresponds with the ```RestrictedExpression``` type in ```cedar-policy-core```.

 For users that do not use a schema, there is no notion of common types as common types only appear when using a schema.